This has been a great week for the Yorkshire & Humber Academic Health Science Network (AHSN) as we joined representatives of other northern AHSNs ...

 Through our Improvement Academy, the eFI has been rolled out and is:

-- Available in the leading UK primary care EHR systems, which means the eFI is available to GPs across the UK
+- Available in each of the leading UK primary care EHR systems, which means the eFI is available to 100 per cent of GPs across England

-- At least 72 CCGs are using the eFI to support the development of new, evidence-based models of care for older people with frailty.
-Examples include: development of integrated community frailty services for older people; identification of older people with frailty for medication reviews and identification of older people with frailty for proactive falles prevention
+- At least 85 CCGs are using the eFI to support the development of new, evidence-based models of care for older people with frailty.
+Examples include: development of integrated community frailty services for older people; identification of older people with frailty for medication reviews and identification of older people with frailty for proactive falls prevention

 - The eFI won the Healthcare IT Product Innovation Category at the EHI Live 2016 Awards